jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 * `ElectricDevices_TRAIN.csv`
 * `ElectricDevices_TEST.csv`

-The code of the example is in the `ElctricClass.py` file.
+The code of the example is in the `ElectricClass.py` file.

+The architecture for this task is composed by:

+* A first RNN layer with input size the length of the training window with an attribute per element in the sequence.
+* Optionally several stacked RNN layers
+* A dense layer with softmax activation of size the number of classes

+Elements to play with:

+* The type of RNN (LSTM, GRU, SimpleRNN)
+* The dropout
+* The number of layers

 ### Sequence Classification (Twitter sentiment analysis)